English and the Arts

 Underpinning our writing curriculum is our reading curriculum: we know children’s reading experiences are closely linked to the progress they make in writing.
 Carefully chosen, high-quality and challenging texts support the development of the children’s vocabulary and writing techniques.
 They expose children to a breadth of literature and allow them to engage with authors and the way they write.

 Learning to write is complex.
 Central to our children’s learning is achieving increasing fluency in the skills of handwriting, grammar and punctuation.
 Each year group has a specific set of skills to learn in order to ensure a steady progression through school.
 Grammar and punctuation are taught in context and linked to the texts children are reading in class.
+We have grammar knowledge organisers that we share with parents at home to reinforce the work we are doing in school.

 Children also explore writing through drama and the spoken word.
 They are encouraged to articulate their thoughts and experiment with ideas and techniques.
 Clear teacher modelling of writing ensures that children are well supported in creating their own compositions before being able to work independently.